bulldoguk/django-testing-framework/readme.md

 Python - 3.11.3
 Django - 4.2.3

+## Basic install of project

+Using `pyproject.toml`, just change to the root folder of the project and use `python -m pip install .`

 ## Basic setup

 - Confirm that the key Django library is installed with `pip install django --update`